hush-shell/hush/book/src/cmd/builtins.md

 Some commands must be implemented as shell builtins, so that they can mutate the shell state, a thing that would not be possible for an external program.
 A good example of such kind is the `cd` command, which must change the shell's working directory.

-*Hush* currently provides the following bultin commands:
+*Hush* currently provides the following builtin commands:

 - `cd`: change the working directory to the given argument.